 “There are more than 70 people living and sleeping on the streets in the Cairns area, and we have found a way to help them,” he said.

 Rosies provides food and company to those in need four times a week.
 The charity relies completely on donations and volunteers.

 Approximately 8,750 sandwiches have been made by CES staff alone since they started the fortnightly production line.
 A significant number of hygiene packs have also been provided to Rosies for distribution.

 Jess Skinner is the Assistant to CES’ Executive Director and is a regular volunteer making and wrapping sandwiches with others in the team.
 When asked why she took time out to volunteer, she said, “I do it because I believe in Karma, and it feels good to be contributing something to others less fortunate.”

-Rosies currently receive donations from schools, families, indigenous groups, restaurants and cafes, cultural organisations and various parishes across the Cairns region.
+Rosies currently receive donations from schools, families, First Nations groups, restaurants and cafes, cultural organisations and various parishes across the Cairns region.